 Despite these significant effects on entry, local credit supply shocks do not lead to overall growth in formal sector employment as a result of offsetting effects on exit.
 In Table 6, columns 3 and 4 show firm exit elasticities with respect to instrumented Cartão and total credit supply shocks that are only slightly smaller than the entry elasticities from Table 5 reproduced in columns 1 and 2, respectively.
-While the marginal entering and exiting firms may differ in size, the overall effects on formal employment growth over the short-run
+While the marginal entering and exiting firms may differ in size, the overall effects on formal employment growth over the short-run (annual time horizon) are statistically indistinguishable from zero as seen in columns 5 and 6.
+The estimates are effectively unchanged when looking at a slightly longer two- or three-year growth horizon.17 The lack of an overall effect on municipality-level employment growth suggests sufficiently offsetting effects on employment growth among incumbents.
+This could be due to credit supply shocks inducing entry of vibrant young

-13We also estimate a just-identified IV regression instrumenting total credit with only the Cartão shock, and in so doing find very similar results.
-For the entry outcome, the point estimate is 0.747 (0.046), suggesting that most of the identifying variation in the entry elasticity comes from the Cartão supply shock rather than shocks to other BNDES credit supply.
+15We also estimate a just-identified IV regression instrumenting total credit with only the Cartão shock, and in so doing find very similar results.
+For the entry outcome, the point estimate is $0.747 (0.046)^{}$, suggesting that most of the identifying variation in the entry elasticity comes from the Cartão supply shock rather than shocks to other BNDES credit supply.

-14Moreover, because Cartão loans were available to all firms, the uptake was roughly proportional to sectoral firm shares.
+16Moreover, because Cartão loans were available to all firms, the uptake was roughly proportional to sectoral firm shares.
 This pattern implies that the bulk of Cartão borrowers can be found in the wholesale and retail sector where firm sizes tend to be considerably smaller than in manufacturing.